nicodebo/dream-note/README.md

 * Add an option to search the dream note for specific dreams containing specific keywords.
-* Add an option to output statistic about the dreams (total number of dreams, histogram by months, ...)
+* stat: draw graph of cumulated sum of dream through the time ? by year ?
 * Add an option to add a package in the preamble and use this function to add the import package.